BettaibiMedAli/Mobile-Store-App/README.md

 ## Contact

-For any questions, feel free to reach the links in my profile description.
+For any questions, feel free to reach out using the links in my profile description.